Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 ## Decentralized Oracles
 - The USD price of assets like Ethereum cannot be derived from blockchain technology alone but it is determined by the `financial markets`.
 To obtain a correct price information, a connection between off-chain and on-chain data is necessary.
 This is facilitated by a `decentralized Oracle network`.
 - This blockchain limitation exists because of its `deterministic nature`, ensuring that all nodes univocally reach a consensus.
 Attempting to introduce external data into the blockchain, will disrupt this consensus, resulting in what is referred to as a smart contract connectivity issue or `the Oracle problem`.
+- For smart contracts to effectively replace traditional agreements, they must have the capability to interact with `real-world data`.